TahaMjp/launchmap/README.md

 ## 🚀 Quick Start Example

-Don't have a `.launch.py` file handy?
-No problem!
-You can quickly test the visualizer by creating a new file (e.g., `hello.launch.py`) and pasting the following code:
+To test the visualizer without an existing project, you can follow these steps:

+1. Create a new file named `example.launch.py`.
+2. Open the file in VSCode.
+3. Paste the following content and save the file:

 ```python
 from launch import LaunchDescription